Dewa United Banten F.C.

 Dewa United Banten Football Club or Dewa United Banten, formerly known as Martapura Football Club, is an Indonesian professional football club based in Serang Regency, Banten.
 They currently compete in the Super League, the top-flight of Indonesian football.
-They were promoted from Liga 2, after placing third in the 2021 Liga 2 season.
+They were promoted from Liga 2 after placing third in the 2021 season.

 History

 Martapura (2009–2021)

 Martapura was founded in 2009.
 They became an official member of the PSSI on 11 March of the same year.
 Their first participation in Indonesian competitions was in the 2009–10 Liga Indonesia Third Division.
 They were promoted to the Liga Indonesia Second Division in 2011 after finishing in fifth place in the 2010–11 Liga Indonesia Third Division.
 Because of the dualism at the time, they started next season in 2012.
 They contested in the 2012 Liga Indonesia Second Division and were promoted to the Liga Indonesia First Division.
 Martapura, with mostly local players, was promoted in their first season after finishing second in the final round of the 2013 Liga Indonesia First Division.

 Since the 2014 Liga Indonesia Premier Division, they used Demang Lehman Stadium to comply with PT Liga regulations.